brunosan/brunosan.eu/index.md

 He is Ph.D.
 Magna cum Laude in astrophysics from the Max Planck Institute in Germany, and postdoc in satellite and rocket science with NRL/JAXA/NASA.
 Bruno has [published](https://adsabs.harvard.edu/cgi-bin/nph-abs_connect?return_req=no_params&author=S%C3%A1nchez-Andrade%20Nu%C3%B1o,%20B.&db_key=AST) peer-reviewed scientific journals, as well as featured on NASA high-profile [Picture of the Day](NASA APOD) and other science outreach mediums.
 After leaving academia, he was director of Science and Technology at the NGO Gain.org on climate change adaptation.

-He is a member of the Global Future Council on Space.
 He serves on strategic boards for several companies, government bodies, and NGOs, like Inmarsat, the UAE Statistical Authority, and IamtheCode.
-He was awarded Mirzayan Science Policy Fellow of the US National Academies of Science and is a Young Global Leader of the World Economic Forum.
+He was awarded Mirzayan Science Policy Fellow of the US National Academies of Science, member of the Global Future Council on Space and is a Young Global Leader of the World Economic Forum.

 Bruno is native from Asturias (Spain) and currently travels and works remotely as a digital nomad.